maorazoulay/NFT-Marketplace-ERC721-Hardhat/README.md

 The project utillizes the Hardhat framework along with its useful plugins such as "hardhat-gas-reporter", "solidity-coverage", "hardhat-waffle" and "hardhat-etherscan".

+The main contract, "Marketplace.sol" utiliizes best practices by using OpenZepplin's libraries wherever possible, such as ERC721.sol, IERC721Receiver.sol, ReentrancyGuard.sol and Counters.sol.
-The main contract, "Marketplace.sol" comes with unit tests which can be run by running "npx hardhat test".
+The contract also comes with the appropriate unit tests which can be run by running "npx hardhat test".

 ## Installation